-Effect of EGR and Cycle to Cycle Variation on Methanol/Diesel Dual Fuel RCCI Combustion at Mid Load Operation 2019-26-0090
+Effect of EGR and Premixed Mass Percentage on Cycle to Cycle Variation of Methanol/Diesel Dual Fuel RCCI Combustion 2019-26-0090

-Fuel reactivity controlled compression ignition (RCCI) has been a proven combustion strategy for simultaneous reduction in NOx and PM emissions with lower fuel consumption.
-This strategy, still need more investigation to overcome its operational stability.
-In the present study, the effect of hot/cooled exhaust gas recirculation (EGR) and cycle to cycle variation on Methanol/Diesel dual fuel reactivity controlled compression ignition combustion was investigated on a modified 3 cylinder light duty, turbocharged, CRDI diesel engine.
-Dual fuel RCCI combustion of methanol/diesel was achieved by premixing methanol with intake air in the intake manifold through port fuel injection and injecting diesel directly into the cylinder by flexible common rail direct injection.
-Intake manifold was modified to adopt port fuel injection of methanol and Hot/Cooled EGR.
-Experiment was conducted at two medium loads IMEP 5.8 bar and 7.5 bar at 1500 rpm by varying EGR fraction (0-40%) and premixed mass fraction.
-Overall, results show that 26% cooled EGR resulted in less cycle to cycle variation, better reduction in NO, and smoke emissions with improved thermal efficiency at both loads with 76% and 81% methanol mass fraction respectively.
-It is also noted that, hot EGR operation resulted in more cycle to cycle variation, rate of pressure rise and higher emissions compared to cold EGR at all operating conditions.
-It is also observed that IMEP of 7.5 bar exhibited a lesser cycle to cycle variation and emissions compared to 5.8 bar IMEP operation.
+Reactivity controlled compression ignition has been a proven combustion strategy for better reduction of NOx and PM emissions without compromising the fuel economy.
+However, the combustion strategy still need more investigation to overcome its operational stability.
+In this study, the influence of hot/cooled exhaust gas recirculation and premixed mass percentage and there cyclic variation of Methanol/Diesel dual fuel reactivity controlled compression ignition (RCCI) combustion was investigated in a modified 3 cylinder light duty, turbocharged, CRDI diesel engine.
+Methanol/Diesel RCCI combustion was achieved by premixing methanol with intake air in the intake port and injecting diesel directly into the cylinder by flexible common rail direct injection system.
+The intake manifold was altered to adopt port fuel injection of methanol and EGR.
+Experiments were conducted at 3.4 bar and 5.1 bar BMEP at 1500 rpm by varying EGR and premixed mass percentage.
+Overall, the results shows that 26% cooled EGR resulted in less cycle to cycle variation, better reduction in NO, and smoke emissions with improved thermal efficiency at both loads with methanol mass percentage 76% and 81% respectively.
+At hot EGR operation the higher cyclic variation, higher pressure rise rate and higher NOx and smoke emissions observed than cooled EGR operation.
+It is also observed that 5.1 bar BMEP operation exhibited a lesser cycle to cycle variation and emissions compared to 3.4 bar BMEP operation.